MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 ```
 {
   "environmentName": string, // The name of the targeted environment.
-  "applicationFamily": string, // Family of the environment. (e.g. "BusinessCentral")
+  "applicationFamily": string, // Family of the environment. (for example, "BusinessCentral")
   "sourceVersion": string, // The current version of the environment's application.
   "targetVersion": string, // The version of the application that the environment will update to.
   "canTenantSelectDate": boolean, // Indicates if a new update date can be selected.